How to Choose High Heels that Don’t Hurt Your Feet

 But what if you didn’t have to choose?

-👣 1.
-How to Spot Comfortable, Well-Made Heels
+Step 1: Spot Comfortable, Well-Made Heels

 We have more choices than ever when it comes to heels—endless styles, colours, and designs.
 But a great look isn’t everything.
 The way a heel is constructed makes all the difference in comfort and wear.
+Here's what to check:

 • Balanced heel placement: The heel should sit directly under your natural heel bone, not too far back.
 Poor placement throws off your alignment and causes pain.